 - Coconut milk, or other milk works fine (optional)

 - Put all the ingredients in the blenders, sans coconut milk and turn on 'high' speed.

 - If it doesn't puree smoothly, add a bit of coconut milk or whichever milk you have on hand.
 A splash at a time.

 - Mix together chia and water.
 Let chia stand for 15 to 30 minutes, stirring with a whisk to prevent clumping.

 - Gel can be used as a thickener in raw soups, fruit smoothies and fresh jams.

 - For the chia gel, the seeds have an incredible ability to absorb up to 9 times its weight in water.
 For a thicker or thinner gel, adjust the water accordingly.

 After I made the recipe I decided that it needed some more texture for my tastes, so I soaked some chia seeds and mixed them in.

 Note: it’s important to soak chia seeds beforehand if you’re going to consume them so they don’t soak up your own internal fluids.
-The idea is that they be carriers of extra hydration by being soaked in water beforehand + supposedly can help stimulate peristalsis (the wave-like muscle contraction in your digestive system that aids with resulting bowel movement).
+The idea is that they are carriers of extra hydration by being soaked in water beforehand + supposedly help stimulate peristalsis (the wave-like muscle contraction in your digestive system that aids with resulting bowel movement).